twosigma/beakerx/README.md

     cd ../../core
     gradle run

 Your default browser will automatically launch and connect to Beaker.
+If you need JDK7 get it from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).

 ##Plugin Languages